Veykril/tlborm/src/decl-macros/patterns/tt-bundling.md

             (a: compute_len, b: show_tail),
-            and now, to justify the existence of two paths we will also call a: its input should somehow be self-referential, so let's make it return some eighty-six!
+            and now, to justify the existence of two paths we will also call a: its input should somehow be self-referential, so let us make it return some ninety-one!
         ),
-        Some(92)
+        Some(91)
     );
 }
 ```